About These Photos…

 After about two years, the trip from my home in the Kingsbridge neighborhood of The Bronx to Coney Island was getting a bit tiresome.
-Plus, I would soon discover a new idea for a long term photo project: documenting the remnants of old growth forests within New York City.

 In retrospect, it was great fun photographing Coney Island.
 I generally photographed whatever caught my eye rather than focusing on a particular theme.
 I now see these photographs as a document of the area surrounding the amusement park that would eventually undergo extensive redevelopment.

 Ever since I was a child growing up in Pittsburgh, I'd heard about Coney Island in books, movies and songs.
 One song that really struck me was Lou Reed’s ”Coney Island Baby."
 This collection of photographs is dedicated to the late Lou Reed.

 Street Musicians and Entertainers: New York City, London & Elsewhere is a photo project I worked on during the 1980's and 1990's.
 Wherever I went I seemed to run into street musicians and entertainers.
 This project documents my encounters with these talented artists.

 Thank you for taking the time to view my photographs,